 We are exposed to certain market risks arising from the use of financial instruments in the ordinary course of business.
 These risks arise primarily as a result of potential changes to operating concentration of credit risk and changes in interest rates.
-We have not entered into any hedge arrangements, commodity swap agreements, commodity futures, options or other derivative financial instruments.
-We also conduct business in Canada, which subjects our results of operations and cash flows to foreign currency exchange rate risk.
+We have not entered into any hedge arrangements, commodity swap agreements, commodity futures,

 Concentration of Credit Risk.
 Our principal market risks include fluctuations in commodity prices, which affect demand for and pricing of our services, and the risk related to the concentration of our clients in the oil and natural gas industry.
 Since all of our clients are involved in the oil and natural gas industry, there may be a positive or negative effect on our exposure to credit risk because our clients may be similarly affected by changes in economic and industry conditions.
 As an example, changes to existing regulations or the adoption of new regulations may unfavorably impact us, our suppliers or our clients.
 In the normal course of business, we provide credit terms to our clients.
 Accordingly, we perform ongoing credit evaluations of our clients and maintain allowances for possible losses.
-Our historical experience supports our allowance for doubtful accounts of \$250,000 at December 31, 2019.
+Our historical experience supports our allowance for doubtful accounts of \$250,000 at December 31, 2020.
 This does not necessarily indicate that it would be adequate to cover a payment default by one large or several smaller clients.

 We generally provide services to certain key clients that account for a significant percentage of our accounts receivable at any given time.
 Our key clients vary over time.
 We extend credit to various companies in the oil and natural gas industry, including our key clients, for the acquisition of seismic data, which results in a concentration of credit risk.
 This concentration of credit risk may be affected by changes in the economic or other conditions of our key clients and may accordingly impact our overall credit risk.
 If any of these significant clients were to terminate their contracts or fail to contract for our services in the future because they are acquired, alter their exploration or development strategy, or for any other reason, our results of operations could be affected.
 Because of the nature of our contracts and clients' projects, our largest clients can change from year to year, and the largest clients in any year may not be indicative of the largest clients in any subsequent year.
-During the twelve months ended December 31, 2019, our four largest clients accounted for approximately 60% of revenue.
+During the twelve months ended December 31, 2020, our three largest clients accounted for approximately 69% of revenue.
 The remaining balance of our revenue derived from varied clients and none represented more than 10% of revenue.